Joy-less/RemSend/README.md

 ## Notes

-- Since RemSend uses `SceneMultiplayer.SendBytes` and `SceneMultiplayer.PeerPacket`, you can't use them together with RemSend.
+- Since RemSend uses `SceneMultiplayer.SendBytes` and `SceneMultiplayer.PeerPacket`, using them with RemSend is not recommended.
 However, you can still use RPCs.
+- RemSend does not support GDScript or C++.
+It can only be used with C#.
+Other languages can use RPCs instead.

 ## Special Thanks

-- [GodotSharp.SourceGenerators](https://github.com/Cat-Lips/GodotSharp.SourceGenerators) for help with generating source for members with attributes.
+- [GodotSharp.SourceGenerators](https://github.com/Cat-Lips/GodotSharp.SourceGenerators) for help with source generation for members with attributes.